Cardiff Capital Region: Principal areas

 The Cardiff Capital Region covers the principal areas of Blaenau Gwent, Bridgend County Borough, Caerphilly County Borough, Cardiff, Merthyr Tydfil County Borough, Monmouthshire, Newport, Rhondda Cynon Taf, Torfaen, and the Vale of Glamorgan.

+A large part of the Cardiff Capital Region also includes the Cardiff-Newport Metropolitan Area, which covers the immediate urban areas between the two cities and some outlying towns and villages in neighbouring county boroughs.
+This does not include Monmouthshire, Torfaen, or the Vale of Glamorgan due to their more established rural settings.

 History

 The Cardiff Capital Region Board was established in November 2013, by the Welsh Government Minister for Economy, Science and Transport.